mikeireland/chronostar/scripts/utils/README.md

+# Utils

+#### Data visualisation
+- `spherical_cow.py`: Plot data and components (ellipses) in XU, UW space etc.
+- `animate_results_save.py`: Animation of a given set of components, along with memberships, over time.
+- `plot_result.py`: Conveniently plot a given set of components, along with memberships.

 #### Pre-compute background overlaps for large tables (this needs to be done only once)
 - `bg_ols_multiprocessing.py`: Compute background overlaps (multiprocessing)
 - `merge_bg_results_into_one_fits_file.py`: Each process from `bg_ols_multiprocessing.py` saves results in a separate file.
 This script merges them together into one.